-- Take a decongestant: Over-the-counter nasal decongestants reduce blood flow to the nasal membranes, which decreases swelling and congestion.
+Over-the-counter nasal decongestants reduce blood flow to the nasal membranes, which decreases swelling and congestion.
 They can help open up your nasal passages and decrease pressure in your sinuses.
-For fast relief, try Sinex™ Daytime Liquicaps—the non-drowsy formula contains a powerful pain reliever and phenylephrine, a safe and effective decongestant.
-If your sinus congestion is worse at night, try Sinex™ Nighttime Liquicaps.
-In addition to a pain reliever and decongestant, it contains an antihistamine to help stop sneezing and a runny nose, so you can get some much-needed rest.
+For fast relief, try Sinex™ Severe All-in-One Sinus Liquicaps—the non-drowsy formula contains a powerful pain reliever and phenylephrine, a safe and effective decongestant.